poker90102/Electron-React-Boilerplate/README.md

 ## Package

-To package apps for the local platform:

 ```bash
 $ npm run package
 ```

 To package apps for all platforms:

-First, refer to [Multi Platform Build](https://github.com/electron-userland/electron-builder/wiki/Multi-Platform-Build) for dependencies.

-Then,
 ```bash
 $ npm run package-all
 ```